All Episodes

 Yep.

-How do we how do we interpret that?
+How do we interpret that?

-And what's going on though is the president, as he reaches out and he reminds people that look, you've got Full employment now.
+And what's going on, though, is the president, as he reaches out and he reminds people that, look, you've got full employment now.

 These polls are showing that we can get someplace between maybe 15 and 25 or maybe even 30 percent of the African Americans based on their approval ratings of the job the president's doing.

-And when you all of a sudden, when you're getting 10 or 20 percent from that core Democrat constituency, you're going to win, and you're going to win decisively.
+And all of a sudden, when you're getting 10 or 20% from that core Democrat constituency, you're going to win.

 So they're in a panic because the theory is we can get African American votes more easily than we can get white liberals who think they want to vote for Warren and Sanders.